 Given that bitcoin is a volatile security, it's important not to put money into it that you intend to spend anytime soon.
-In other words, this bitcoin is the one of the last places you want to put your emergency fund or your funds earmarked for downpayment for that flat next year.
+In other words, bitcoin is the one of the last places you want to put your emergency fund or your funds earmarked for downpayment for that apartment next year.

 As always, invest intentionally

 Diversifying your assets is important so that you can bring in more returns from more places.
 It takes the pressure off of one investment.
 Investing in different assets can be a great way to learn about a new space or industry.
 As with any investment, do your research to make sure you understand what you’re invested in.
 And when you understand what you’re invested in, be sure you’re taking the right steps so that you’re investing responsibly.

 Accredited Investors (AIs) can now look to diversify their investment portfolios to include angel investing, private equity and venture capital, and cryptocurrency ETFs through StashAway Reserve.
 StashAway Reserve is our offering designed only for Accredited Investors.
 Visit StashAway Reserve →

 Join the hundreds of thousands of people who are taking control of their personal finances and investments with tips and market insights delivered straight to their inboxes.